Creating a website used to be a massive project. Expensive, too.

 You now have a nice looking, fully functioning site.

-But I’m not going to lie, there’s a lot of extra configuration you can do to your site: you can add WordPress plugins that upgrade your site, build out a blog, add an email list, grow traffic, the list is endless.
+But there’s a lot of extra configuration you can do to your site: add WordPress plugins that upgrade your site, build out a blog, add an email list, grow traffic, the list is endless.

-You don’t have to do any of this extra stuff — it’s all optional.
+You don’t have to do any of this extra stuff.
 It depends on your priorities and goals.